Live Briefing Feb 20, 2026 · 4:00 PM Mountain Time

 • Priority Q&A queue so your region’s needs get airtime.

-Seats are prioritized for Arizona districts, growers, and municipalities already mapping 2025-2030 conservation budgets-reply to the confirmation email if you need to escalate urgency.
+For districts, growers, and municipalities everywhere already mapping 2025-2030 conservation budgets-reply to the confirmation email if you need to escalate urgency.

-“This will be the first look at something that’s about to matter a lot in Arizona.”
+“This will be the first look at something that’s about to matter a lot for many people.”

 Why this matters now and what you’ll see